-Labour MP to step down 'in next few days' after deputy mayor nomination
+Labour MP steps down after Greater Manchester deputy mayor nomination

 - Published

-An MP will step down "in the next few days" after being nominated as a city region's new deputy mayor.
+An MP has stepped down after being nominated as a city region's new deputy mayor.

-Kate Green, the Labour MP for Stretford and Urmston, has been chosen to replace Baroness Bev Hughes in Greater Manchester, who announced she was leaving the deputy role on Wednesday.
+Kate Green, the Labour MP for Stretford and Urmston, was chosen to replace Baroness Bev Hughes in Greater Manchester, who announced she was leaving the deputy role on Wednesday.

 Ms Green, who was first elected in 2010, announced in February that she would not stand in the next election.